SuperOfficeDocs/superoffice-docs/docs/api/lists/mdo-lists.md

 The result is a set of list names, filtered via the user's group membership.
 Items that the user is not allowed to see will not be returned.

 > [!NOTE]
-> Because a user may be a member of more than one usergroup we have to join against the [UserGroupLink][1] table.<br>Items that are visible to more than one group will be returned twice.
+> Because a user may be a member of more than one usergroup we have to join against the [UserGroupLink][1] table.
+>
+> Items that are visible to more than one group will be returned twice.
 Use `SELECT DISTINCT` to filter the duplicates out.

 <!-- Referenced links -->
-[1]: ../../../database/tables/usergrouplink.md
+[1]: ../../database/tables/usergrouplink.md

 <!-- Referenced images -->
 [img1]: media/mdo-grouplinks.gif